 The Board assesses thoroughly the risks inherent in any change of supplier, including the internal controls of any new supplier.

-The principal financial risks are examined in more detail in note 14 to the financial statements on page 65.
+The principal financial risks are examined in more detail in note 14 to the financial statements.

 Environmental, Social and Governance ('ESG') Issues